 It contains a magnetic ink character recognition code (MICR code) that is easily read by machines.
-Starting around the 1960s, it streamlined the process of sorting and clearing checks, where before it was done manually.
+Starting around the 1960s, it streamlined the process of sorting and clearing checks, whereas before it was done manually.

 10. Routing Transit Number (RTN):

 11. Account Number:

 This unique identifier is usually 10 to 12 digits long and is the personal account number of the person writing the check.
-The bank account number tells exactly where the money will be coming out of.
+The bank account number tells exactly where the money will be coming out.

 12. Check Number: